5 DIY Jelly Cabinet Plans that You Can Build Today (with Pictures)

 A jelly cabinet doesn’t need to be very ornate to serve its purpose.
 In fact, the original jelly cabinet was just a place for basic storage.
 Nowadays, that practical use often comes with an antique look that will add a touch of history to your home.
 This particular model is also very useful around the home—not just in the kitchen or dining areas.
 If properly treated, this cabinet would make a great addition to any bathroom for extra storage.

 5. DIY Patrick’s Jelly Cabinet

 If you’re familiar with DIY plans, we’re pretty sure you’ve heard of Ana White.
 She’s got some of the best DIY plans and projects around—and that includes jelly cabinets.
 We’re very fond of this particular cabinet due to the stylistic choices and accents that add a touch of class to a simple, utilitarian cupboard.
 Even though this cabinet has mesh screen doors, we’d have no problem showing this cabinet off in a dining area.

 You don’t need to go antiquing to own a piece of American history.
 Instead, you can create your own.
 And there’s no better way to do that than learning how to build a jelly cabinet.
 It’s a super fun project that you can accomplish over a weekend and use for a lifetime.

 Remember, these are just some base designs.
 If you’re looking for something more ornate or with different dimensions, you can simply adjust these basic plans to fit your ideas.
-That’s the joy about jelly cupboards.
+That’s the joy of jelly cupboards.
 They are completely customizable.
 But if you’re looking for a solid starter template, these are the plans we recommend.

-Featured Image: mavo, Shutterstock
+Featured Image Credit: mavo, Shutterstock